acama/ctf/csawfinals2013/Brad Oberberg/README.md

 }
 ```

-At [1] we see that csaw_buf.consumers array is of length 255 but in [2] we see that consumer_args.offset is a unsigned char
-meaning (i.e its value can range from 0 to 255).
+At [1] we see that *csaw_buf.consumers* array is of length 255 but in [2] we see that *consumer_args.offset* is a unsigned char meaning (i.e its value can range from 0 to 255).
 The user controls the value of consumer_args.offset and consumer_args.pid so this means that we can overwrite whatever is just
-after the csaw_buf.consumers array which turns out to be csaw_buf.buf, a pointer to a buffer.
+after the *csaw_buf.consumers* array which turns out to be *csaw_buf.buf*, a pointer we can write to and read from.
-At [3] we can write into cbuf->buf whatver is write_args.in (which we also control)
+At [3] we can write into *cbuf->buf* whatver is *write_args.in* (which we also control)
-All in all, this is an arbitrary write vulnerability.
-Michael was very kind to have this type of vuln and not some of the other
-less pleasant types of vulnerabilities.
+All in all, this is an arbitrary write (and read for that matter) vulnerability.
+Michael was very kind to have this type of vuln and not some of the other less pleasant types of vulnerabilities.

 ##The obstacles around the vulnerability

 There's a few things we have to do and take care of before we can actually trigger the overwrite.
 Through the module, some checks are performed.
-When we create/allocate a handle, the function alloc_buf() is called which at some point
+When we create/allocate a handle, the function *alloc_buf()* is called which at some point
 does the following:

 ```c